 State shortage areas

-This is the list of shortage areas statewide in descending order by the amount of shortage FTE.
+This is the list of shortage areas statewide in descending order by the amount of shortage FTE. (as of December 2022)

 - Elementary Education (inclusive of early childhood education)

-- CTE – Technology Education
+- CTE – Information Technology

 - School nurse